microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-post-applications.md

 > [!IMPORTANT]
 > Adding [**passwordCredential**](../resources/passwordcredential.md) when creating applications is not supported.
 Use the [addPassword](application-addpassword.md) method to add passwords for an application.
-> Do not share your application client id broadly.
-Adding your application id (clientId) in technical support documentation or samples may end up in unintentional or misuse of your application as the identity getting tokens in a public client flow.
+> Do not share application client IDs in API documentation or code samples.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).